pysmt/pysmt/docs/tutorials/boolean_logic.rst

 This function is called ``get_model`` and given a formula, it returns ``None`` if the formula is UNSAT, otherwise it returns an object implementing the ``Model`` interface, that can be queried to retrive a satisfying assignment.
-We shall see the ``Model`` interfce in detail, but for now we will use some basic features.
+We shall see the ``Model`` interface in detail, but for now we will use some basic features.

 .. code:: python